 Student behavior that is disorderly or unacceptable but does not violate the Level 3 behavior is known as Level 2 behavior.
-Students who engage in Level 2 behavior will not receive a Superintendent's suspension or an expulsion, but will be appropriately disciplined by the principal or other school official.
-(See behaviors charts on page 27 and 29)
+Students who engage in Level 2 behavior will not receive a Superintendent's suspension or an expulsion, but will receive appropriate consequences from the principal or other school administrator.
+(See behaviors charts onpages 20 and 23.)